We are a neighborhood Christian church for all people.

-Below you will find information to help you get to know a little bit about us.
-If you have any questions, comments, or concerns, we encourage you to contact us.
+If you have any questions or comments we encourage you to contact us.

 Do I have to be a member to take communion?

 At Clairemont Lutheran Church / Iglesia Luterana, we observe an open table.
 We invite all persons to the altar, regardless of church membership.
 All that we ask is that you believe and trust in Jesus Christ.

 We affirm the real presence of Jesus Christ in the bread and cup of communion.
 You can read more about communion in the What We Believe section.